 A strong relationship between your chances of being in a future crash haven’t been successfully tied to any of the others categories yet.

 Regardless, most truck insurance companies regard a motor carrier as being “higher risk” if they have 2 or more CSA BASIC Alerts (over the pre-set FMCSA Intervention Threshold in that safety category.)
+If you’re in this category, you can expect your commercial truck insurance rates and coverage options to reflect that.

 Freight Brokers and your CSA Scores